andracs/bridging-sustainability/manuscript/5-Sustainability-as-a-guiding-principle-in-software development.md

 ## Summary: What can you take away from this chapter?

 _Sustainable software is a difficult concept_.
 How can you even talk about the energy consumption of software when it doesn't use energy itself?
 Only hardware can use energy, but because it is the software that controls the hardware, software development is well placed to influence the energy consumption of digital solutions through the algorithms and data structures that make up the software.

+According to a [major new IEA report](https://www.iea.org/news/ai-is-set-to-drive-surging-electricity-demand-from-data-centres-while-offering-the-potential-to-transform-how-the-energy-sector-works), global electricity demand from data centers is projected to more than double by 2030, driven by the rapid expansion of artificial intelligence.
+This could be very harmful for the climate, but at the same this development has a significant potential to revolutionize the energy sector by optimizing grid efficiency, enhancing security, and accelerating the transition to renewable energy.

 But sustainability is not just about energy consumption, and when it comes to the economic, technological, societal and individual sustainability aspects of software, algorithms play an even more significant role.